aep-dev/api-linter/docs/rules/0004/resource-annotation.md

 rule:
   aep: 4
   name: [core, '4', resource-annotation]
-  summary: Resource messages should be annotated with `google.api.resource`.
+  summary: Resource messages should be annotated with `aep.api.resource`.
 permalink: /4/resource-annotation
 redirect_from:
   - /4/resource-annotation